Naming of moons: Eris

 The name of Eris's moon Dysnomia was suggested by its discoverer Michael E. Brown, who also suggested the name of the dwarf planet.
 The name has two meanings: in mythology Dysnomia (lawlessness) is the daughter of Eris (chaos).
 However, the name is also an intentional reference to the actor Lucy Lawless who plays the character Xena.
 The background for this is that during the long period when Eris had no formal name, the name 'Xena' – originally Brown's nickname for his discovery – spread and became popular.
 When the name 'Eris' was chosen, Brown suggested Dysnomia (which until then had been referred to as Gabrielle) as a reference to this.
 Hence, Dysnomia is the only moon which could be said to be named after an actor.
 The names Eris and Dysnomia were accepted by the IAU on 14 September 2006.

 Haumea

 The name of Haumea and its moons were suggested by David L. Rabinowitz of Caltech and refer to the mother goddess and her daughters in Hawaiian mythology.

 Gonggong

 When the discoverers of Gonggong proposed choices for a public vote on its name, they chose figures that had associates that could provide a name for the satellite.
 Xiangliu's name was chosen by its discovery team led by Csaba Kiss.
+The name refers to the venomous nine-headed snake monster and minister of Gonggong who brings floods and destruction in Chinese mythology.